tofucodeforever/tofu-code/content/posts/leetcode_0026_remove-duplicates-from-sorted-array.md

 Difficulty: Easy

+Premium: False

 ### Question
 Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
-Since it is impossible to change the length of the array in some languages, you must instead have the result be placed in the first part of the array nums.
-More formally, if there are k elements after removing the duplicates, then the first k elements of nums should hold the final result.
-It does not matter what you leave beyond the first k elements.
-Return k after placing the final result in the first k slots of nums.
-Do not allocate extra space for another array.
-You must do this by modifying the input array in-place with O(1) extra memory.
+Then return the number of unique elements in nums.
+Consider the number of unique elements of nums to be k, to get accepted, you need to do the following things:

+Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
+The remaining elements of nums are not important as well as the size of nums.
+Return k.

 Custom Judge:
 The judge will test your solution with the following code: